annatruong/tic-tac-toe/README.md

 This was the first small game project built as part of my C++ learning experience.

-I wanted to use this project to put into practice some of the C++ topics that I had learnt from a course.
-These included:
+I wanted to use this project to apply some of the C++ topics I have learned from a course.
+These include:

 - loops
 - vectors